exotic123567/Grexpensify-n8n/README.md

 # Grexpensify-n8n
 An n8n workflow that track's group's expenses via Telegram Bot automation using LLM and Google Sheets.

-This is sn n8n workflow that automates a model group expense tracking mobile application into a telegram bot.
+This is an n8n workflow that automates a model group expense tracking mobile application into a telegram bot.
 Here's what it does :

 1. Listens for a telegram message from the Telegram bot that I made: If an account hits the Telegram bot with  some message regarding trip expenses (Like adding expense, splitting expense, settling past payments  - with a group) - the telegram message triggers the entire Automation.
 2. I use Google sheets as a simple pseudo database here, where the group's details are kept along with trip expenses.